thiagoes/micro-arcade-F15/README.md

 # Proposal

+## Step 1 of 2

-Submit your proposals in PDF format to [the autograder](https://umich.edu/~eecs183/autograder) under the appropriate Proposal submission section.
+Submit your proposals in PDF format by **Fri 3/27** to [the autograder](https://umich.edu/~eecs183/autograder) under the appropriate Proposal submission section.
 Please include the names of all your team members in your Proposal document.
 Your submission should be titled

         arduino_uniqname1_uniqname2_uniqname3_uniqname4.pdf